 The LENZING™ Web Technology is an innovative R&D development technology platform that allows a wide range of novel sustainable nonwoven materials to be produced from the raw material wood.
 The patented nonwoven web formation process – Lenzing holds more than 25 patent applications – starts with dissolving wood pulp and produces a directly formed cellulosic nonwoven fabric made of 100 percent continuous lyocell filament.
 This technology enables fiber and nonwoven production in only one step and sets new standards for the efficiency, circularity, and ecological sustainability of cellulose nonwoven fabrics.
 The flexibility of this technology and possible integration with other nonwoven technologies will enable the development of a wider range of new cellulosic materials and composite structures for highly engineered end use applications.

-Dissolving wood pulp is the raw material for Lenzing’s fibers and produced in the company’s own biorefineries65.
-Lenzing’s biorefinery process ensures that 100 percent of wood constituents are used to produce dissolving wood pulp for fiber production, biorefinery products, and bioenergy.
-All pulp produced at Lenzing pulp production sites, including the future pulp production facility in Brazil, is totally chlorine-free.
-The biorefineries at the Lenzing and Paskov sites help the Group shrink its carbon footprint and consequently also enable Lenzing’s customers to obtain low-carbon products.
+Dissolving wood pulp is the raw material for Lenzing’s fibers and predominantly produced in the company’s own biorefineries4.
+Lenzing’s biorefinery process ensures that 100 percent of the wood is used to produce dissolving wood pulp for fiber production, biorefinery products, and bioenergy.
+All the pulp produced at Lenzing pulp production sites is totally chlorine-free.
 For more information, please see the “Raw material security” chapter.

-Lyocell fibers from Lenzing are derived from renewable wood and produced in a closed-loop process, which transforms wood pulp into cellulosic fibers with high resource efficiency and low ecological impact.
+Lyocell fibers from Lenzing are derived from the renewable raw material wood and produced in a closed-loop process, which transforms wood pulp into cellulosic fibers with high resource efficiency and low ecological impact.
 This solvent-spinning process recycles process water and reuses the solvent at a recovery rate of more than 99.8 percent.
-Lenzing’s lyocell fibers show around 50 percent less greenhouse gas emissions than generic lyocell (according to Higg MSI scores).
+Lenzing’s lyocell fibers show around 50 percent lower greenhouse gas emissions than generic lyocell (according to Higg-MSI5).

 LENZING™ Acetic Acid Biobased

 Lenzing’s biorefinery technology converts wood into pulp, energy, and biobased biorefinery products.
-One of the biobased biorefinery products is LENZING™ Acetic Acid Biobased, which has an 85 percent smaller carbon footprint than conventional fossil-based acetic acid.
-LENZING™ Acetic Acid Biobased causes significantly lower greenhouse gas emissions than average production worldwide, according to a study conducted by an independent Life Cycle Assessment (LCA) consultant.
+One of the biobased biorefinery products is LENZING™ Acetic Acid Biobased, which will be also available as carbon-neutral alternative to conventional fossil-based acetic acid, substantiated by a study conducted by an independent Life Cycle Assessment (LCA) consultant.